AlaaLab/ETAB/docs/data_access.md

 ### Downloading the datasets

 To download the datasets, please follow the instructions and external links below.
+Please note that the ETAB library provides a standardized API for loading and processing all datasets for the sake of model development and training, but it does not alter, distribute or directly share the datasets.
+Please make sure to follow the terms of the Research Use Agreements for all datasets upon access.

 **EchoNet data**

 *License:* [Stanford University EchoNet-Dynamic Dataset Research Use Agreement](https://stanfordaimi.azurewebsites.net/datasets/834e1cd1-92f7-4268-9daa-d359198b310a)

-To access the EchoNet-Dynamic dataset, please visit this [link](https://echonet.github.io/dynamic/) and click on the "Accessing Dataset" button in the main menu.
-The data resides in the Stanford Artificial Intelligence in Medicine and Imaging (AIMI) Center Shared Datasets [Portal](https://stanfordaimi.azurewebsites.net/datasets/834e1cd1-92f7-4268-9daa-d359198b310a).
+To access the EchoNet-Dynamic dataset, please visit this [Link](https://echonet.github.io/dynamic/), click on the "Accessing Dataset" button in the main menu, and follow the instructions therein.
+The data resides in the Stanford Artificial Intelligence in Medicine and Imaging (AIMI) Center Shared Datasets [Portal](https://stanfordaimi.azurewebsites.net/datasets/834e1cd1-92f7-4268-9daa-d359198b310a), and you must register as an individual user to obtain access to the data.
+Please ensure

 **CAMUS data**

 **TMED data**